 So, you got your self a brand new Chromebit (Google’s Chrome OS based dongle) in 85 USD.
 Now what?
 You’d like to establish a digital signage for your business based on the Chromebit.
 So, how to do it?

 1. First, get your self a TV with HDMI port.
 Connect the TV, using the HDMI cable provided with the Chromebit to the Chromebit (if you like to use a longer cable, you’ll also need to use a small adapter).
 The Chromebit and TV should be plugged in to power.
 Now, connect a USB switch to the single USB port of the Chromebit and to that switch attach a mouse and a keyboard.
 You’re ready to go.

-5. Restrict the Chrome OS version (better do it using the Device Management) to 47, in order to avoid the Cryptohome bug.
+4. Restrict the Chrome OS version (better do it using the Device Management) to 74, in order to avoid new bugs by Google, such as the famous Cryptohome bug.

 May the Chrome be with you.